York County Pennsylvania assistance programs.

 Housing Authority of The City of York oversees federal government programs such as section 8 vouchers and the tenant based rental assistance program.
 This program can help subsidize someone’s monthly rent.
 (717) 845-2601

 New Hope Ministries runs a USDA-government food program, provides housing, medical and dental clinics, and more.
 They may have financial assistance for gasoline, utilities, transportation, etc. A formal approval process is in place too.
 6 North 2nd St., Dillsburg, Pennsylvania, call (717) 432-3053

-Programs that focus on holidays - The highest demand is for free toys, food, and presents at Christmas.
+Free programs that focus on holidays - The highest demand is for free toys, food, and presents at Christmas.
 Charities across York County use donations from the community and also volunteers to meet this demand.
+There may also be free Thanksgiving or Christmas feeding baskets for holiday meals.
 Children, the underemployed, elderly, and others can get help at the holidays, and find details on Christmas assistance in York County.

 Pinchot Park Assembly of God Food Pantry only supports northern York County, including Wellsville.
 May have financial assistance, as funding allows, for emergency needs, housing, and other bills.
 (717) 432-2869

 Rent, water bills, free motel vouchers, and other support is from the Homeless Assistance Program (HAP).
 A few local non-profits participate in this federally funded grant program.
 Clients can apply for help for the following.